MicrosoftDocs/architecture-center/docs/solution-ideas/articles/secure-devops-for-kubernetes-content.md

 ## Next Steps

 - To learn about hosting Microservices on AKS, see [Microservices architecture on Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks-microservices/aks-microservices).
-- The see the AKS product roadmap, see [Azure Kubernetes Service Roadmap on GitHub](https://github.com/Azure/AKS/projects/1).
+- To see the AKS product roadmap, see [Azure Kubernetes Service Roadmap on GitHub](https://github.com/Azure/AKS/projects/1).

 ## Related articles